zostera/django-bootstrap3/README.md

 - Want to use Bootstrap 4 in Django?
 See https://github.com/zostera/django-bootstrap4.
 - Want to use Bootstrap 5 in Django?
 See https://github.com/zostera/django-bootstrap5.
+- Need icons in your Django project?
+Use https://github.com/zostera/django-icons.

+## Status

+This project will receive updates for supported Python and Django versions.
+Otherwise, we will probably not accept any changes.

 ## Requirements